lynkos/grovers-algorithm/README.md

 ### Install Jupyter and Qiskit
 > **Warning**
-> Jupyter installation requires Python 3.3 or greater, or Python 2.7
+> Jupyter and Qiskit installation requires Python 3.7 or greater
 1. Make sure you have the latest version of `pip`
 ```
 pip install --upgrade pip